imb/fctx/doc/source/specs/execute-tag-tests.rst

     #define AUTH_IB "author=ib"
     FCT_ATEST_BGN(test_strcmp, CRIT_TAG ";" STR_TAG ";" AUTH_IB)

-This way you can reduce the chance of accidently mispelling "critical".
+This way you can reduce the chance of accidentally misspelling "critical".

+- Pros: Implementation is easier, and the tagging process is extensible.
+- Cons:  Specifying parameters with ","  and ";"  could lead to errors.
+May be able to use some macro slicing to make it less error prone.

 Invoking from the Command Line
 ------------------------------